 Treat baking sheets similarly to pots and pans, lying flat at the bottom of the box, and separating each with a layer of packing paper.
-Carefully wrap breakable baking pans in bubble sheets or multiple layers of packing paper and place smaller pans inside bigger pans.
+Carefully wrap breakable baking pans in bubble cushioning roll or multiple layers of packing paper and place smaller pans inside bigger pans.
 Fill any open spaces with dish towels, oven mitts, or more packing paper.

 How to Pack Food and Pantry Items

 Now is a great time to lighten up your pantry and donate to your local food bank.
 It’ll give you less to carry on moving day, and you’ll be helping out your old neighborhood by providing quality food to folks in need.
 Pack or toss the open items — like flour, rice, and spices.
 But any canned food, dry pasta, beans or rice that’s never been open can be donated.
 Just make sure you’ve saved a few easy-to-make essentials — like your favorite soup or boxes of macaroni and cheese — to keep you going the first week in your new home.